ygt-ernsy/Simple-Django-Blog-Application/README.md

 Simple Django Blog Application

 This project is a beginner-friendly blog application built with the Django web framework.
-It serves as a practical, hands-on exercise for developers who have completed the official Django tutorial and want to solidify their understanding of core concepts like the Model-View-Template (MVT) architecture, the Django ORM, and user authentication.
+It serves as a practical, hands-on exercise for developers who want to solidify their understanding of core concepts like the Model-View-Template (MVT) architecture, user authentication, and consuming external APIs.

+Features Implemented

+Full User Authentication: Users can register for a new account and log in to access protected content.

+Protected Content: The main blog post list is only visible to authenticated users.

+Post Management (Admin): Blog posts are created and managed through the built-in Django admin panel.

+Dynamic Content via API: The user's welcome page displays a random inspirational quote by consuming the public ZenQuotes API.

 Tech Stack

 Backend: Python 3, Django

-Database: SQLite 3 (Default for development)
+Database: SQLite 3 (Default)

+API Interaction: requests library

 Frontend: HTML5, CSS3